 Many other churches, missions and other organizations were also served by MSAADA while we were there for different types of projects.
 That included work for other indigenous churches, as well as the US Embassy and the projects included spaces of worship and dwellings for such indigenous churches as the FJKM, the Assembly of God and the SDA, as well as missions as the AIM and the Nazarene Ministries.

 Many areas of Madagascar are remote from the capital with no roads or very rough roads connecting areas like Sambava and the far south and north areas of the island.
 One project site for a new church at the Toby in Ankaramalaza could only be reached by canoe up a river from the coast.
-Roofing, cement, and other materials for construction not available locally were brought to the project by river to construct a church for 850 people.
+Roofing, cement, and other materials for construction not available locally were brought to the project by river to construct a church with seating capacity for 850 people.

 MSAADA Madagascar continues currently under the direction of Malagasy staff since the departure of the last expatriate managing architect in the early 2000s, but as an organization independent of MSAADA Architects here in Minneapolis, Minnesota, USA.